VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 </settings>
 ```

-* Permissions - define custom permissions for a new module
+* Permissions - define custom permissions for a new module:

 ```xml
 <permissions>